Darius Build Guide by iZeal

 + Best minor rune in this tree.

-Presence of Mind: You gain 20% of your maximum mana on takedown and increase your mana by 100 up to a maximum of 500.
-Well, if you have mana problems then you either have to get a Trinity Force, Manaflow Band, manage your spells better or get to Level 16 so your ultimate doesn't cost mana anymore.
-This rune is terrible on Darius.
+Presence of Mind: You gain mana for hitting and killing enemy champions.
+Has good synergy with your bleed but if you have mana problems then you either have to suck it up, use Manaflow Band, manage your spells better or get to Level 16 so your ultimate doesn't cost mana anymore.
+Just don't ever not use Triumph

 Legend: Alacrity: You gain up to 18% attack speed starting at 3%.
 Take this whenever the enemy team composition allows it (when they don't have any stuns, roots, silences etc. that can be reduced by tenacity).
 It makes your autos much smoother and increases your farming skill, trading and all-in, towerkilling capabilities.
 Everything, basically.